NiKrause/lighthouse-example/README.md

-This is a simple Lighthouse (Filecoin) example https://docs.lighthouse.storage/ we want to collect code example and workflows for uploading and downloading files to and from Filecoin via lighthouse sdk.
+This is a simple Lighthouse (Filecoin) example https://docs.lighthouse.storage/ for uploading and downloading files to and from Filecoin via lighthouse sdk.

 # Usage
 0. ```pnpm install```